-A new Writ is moved within three months of the vacancy occurring.
+A new Writ is usually moved within three months of the vacancy occurring.
 There have been a few instances of seats remaining vacant longer than six months before a by-election was called.
 Seats have also been left vacant towards the end of a Parliament to be filled at the general election.

-If there are several vacant seats then a number of by-elections can take place on the same day.
+If there are several vacant seats a number of by-elections can take place on the same day.

 The by-election timetable is between 21 and 27 working days from the issuing of the writ.
 The House of Commons Library have produced a briefing paper giving background information and a model by-election timetable.